p3lim/toc-interface-updater/README.md

         uses: p3lim/toc-interface-updater@v3
         with:
           flavor: retail # this is the default
+          beta: true     # this is optional
-          future: true   # this is optional
+          ptr: true      # this is optional

       - name: Create pull request
         uses: peter-evans/create-pull-request@v6